Like the selfless people we are, we have done the arduous investigative work required to put together a list of the best pies in Manchester.

 We discovered Baldy’s on an important trip to the pie capital of the UK, Wigan.
 There are multiple great pies shops there, naturally, but Baldy’s won our hearts.
 This is another pie shop that has recently closed its customer facing shop but you will be able to get Baldy’s pies from late-March onwards delivered to your door from their new ‘dark kitchen’.
 And trust us, you want these pies in your life.
 Not shy on creativity, pies include a chicken Kiev inspired one with free range chicken, buttered leeks, herb béchamel and a garlic and parsley crumb topping.
 There’s also one with three types of cheese and truffle, and a Fisherman’s with cod, salmon, smoked sea bass, prawns, lemongrass and capers.
 Wow.

 The Bay Horse Tavern

-What’s a proper boozer without a selection of big juicy pies to enjoy with an ice-cold pint?
-A cold, empty lonely building that’s what.
-As you’d expect from The Bay Horse Tavern, they offer a range of lovely pies all day with a choice of either mash or their brilliant thrice cooked chips (+ gravy of course).
-There’s Steak & Ale, Chicken, Bacon and Spring Cabbage and a couple for the veggies – Mushroom & Leek or Cheese & Onion.
-They also offer a great deal every Thursday – £6 pies all day!
+What's a proper boozer without a selection of big juicy pies to enjoy with an ice-cold pint?
+Proper NQ pub The Bay Horse Tavern offers a range of lovely pies all day with a choice of either mash or their brilliant thrice cooked chips (and gravy of course).
+There's a choice of steak and ale, chicken, bacon and spring cabbage or mushroom and leek with a weekly changing special too.

 The Bay Horse Tavern, 35–37 Thomas St, Manchester, M4 1NA